 - salt and black pepper

-Remove from oven, dust with the paprika, add the onion to the pan, stir and continue roasting for another 15 minutes.
+- Remove from the oven.
+Sprinkle over the paprika and add the onion to the pan.
+Toss to combine and place back in the oven to continue roasting for 15 more minutes.

 - While the vegetables are roasting, cook the pasta according to package directions.
 Drain, reserving some of the cooking water - usually about 1/4 cup.